open-telemetry/opentelemetry-specification/specification/trace/api.md

 ## Context Interaction

-This section defines all operations within trace module that interact with the [`Context`](../context/context.md).
+This section defines all operations within the Tracing API that interact with the [`Context`](../context/context.md).

 The API MUST provide the following functionality to interact with a `Context`